NicoCodesCode/NicoCodesCode/README.md

 ## About Me
 - 📚 I'm currently in **high school**, studying an **informatics career**
-- 🌐 Learning React on my own, and I've built some little projects with these skills
+- 🌐 Learning web development on my own, and I've built some little projects for that
 - 🖥️ My goal is to become a **full-stack developer**, maybe with more focus on the **back-end** (graphical design isn't really my thing, hehe)
 - 🐱 I like **cats**